Skip to main content

 A Compact program interacts with its public state by invoking operations upon the ledger or ledger state types.
 There are two different forms of ledger calls.

 Kernel operations are operations that do not depend on specific ledger state.
-They are invoked by expressions of the form ledger.op(e, ...) where ledger is a reserved word, op is the name of a builtin kernel operation, and e, ... is a comma separated sequence of zero or more argument expressions.
+They can be invoked by expressions of the form k.op(e, ...), where k is the name of a ledger field declared to have the special ADT type Kernel, op is the name of a builtin kernel operation and e, ... is a comma separated sequence of zero or more argument expressions.
+The standard library (std.compact) predefines the ledger field name kernel to have ledger type Kernel, so for example, the built-in self operation can be called from a circuit as follows:

 expr ledger ledger-accessor